d9pouces/PolyArchiv/README.md

 The kind of repository (either local or remote) and of each source is defined by the "engine" option.
 You can define as many local repositories (each of them with one or more sources) as you want.
 Remote repositories are simpler and only have a `[global]` section.
+Their names must end by `.remote`.
 Here is a gitlab acting as remote storage for git local repo:

     $ cat /etc/nagiback/my-remote1.remote
     [global]